cartesi/docs/README.md

     yarn start
     ```

-And then point your browser to `http://localhost:3000`.
+Launch the docs on `http://localhost:3000`.

 ## Build